vsRushy/Fracture_Engine/README.md

 - **#2** To use an inspector header, the other ones need to be collapsed(closed).

+- **#3** The checkered texture generated procedurally loads incorrectly, so it is weird.
+Instead, you can drag the .DDS texture inside the Assets/Textures/ folder.

 ## Disclaimer

 This build is for the first assignment of the subject.
 There are additional systems which are under testing and weren't required to be in the current build.